14 Tips For Keeping Bees Away From Your Pool

 4. Make an alternate water supply

-Move the containers a few feet from the pool each day; hopefully, they’ll follow.
+Move the containers a few feet from the pool daily; hopefully, they’ll follow.
 Keep the water topped up, or you’ll return to square one with bees floating on the pool surface.

 Bird feeders are also a good option if you can locate them a reasonable distance from the pool.

 Did you know?
-Bees can be stubborn creatures; once they find a water supply, it’s challenging to change their habits.
+Bees can be stubborn creatures; once they find a water supply, changing their habits is challenging.
 If you notice bees showing up, act swiftly to coax them away before they get too comfortable at the side of the pool.

 5. Enlist the help of dryer sheets